top of page

 After installing Antenna Pattern Editor, you will see a new entry in the Start menu and a shortcut on the desktop.

-During the 7-day trial period, you can try all of the program’s features without activation.
-After the trial period has expired, you must purchase a license and activate the software to continue using all of its features.
+During the 7-day trial period, you can try most of the program's features.
+After the trial period ends, you must purchase a license and activate the software to continue using all of its features.

-After the trial period, most of the program’s features - viewing, transforming and generating antenna datasheets - will continue to work, but Antenna Pattern Editor will only retain the ability to export antenna patterns in Radio Mobile V3 (*.ant) format.
+After the trial period, some of the program's functions (viewing, converting and creating antenna specifications) will continue to work; Antenna Pattern Editor will also retain the ability to export antenna patterns to the Radio Mobile V3 (*.ant) format.

 To purchase Antenna Pattern Editor, click on Help - Purchase.
 This will open the purchase page in your browser.
 After making a purchase, you will immediately receive an activation ID code via email.
 Then click Help - Enter your Activation ID code, enter your code and click ACTIVATE.